innfocus/nft-swap-pay-docs/source/includes/_members.md

 customer_id | false | The customer id on merchant system first_name | false | The member's first name
 last_name | false | The member's last name
-email | true | The member's email phone | true | The member's phone address | false | The member's address
+email | true | The member's email.
+If the member uses the phone number.
+Then no need for email phone | true | The member's phone .
+If the member uses the mail.
+Then no need for phone country_code | false | The member's country code.
+Default JP address | false | The member's address

 ### Error code list